AtomsCodings/FizzBuzz/README.md

 I was given this exercise in an interview.
 The instructions state:

-"Choose one of the problems below and solve it using a C# console....
+"Choose one of the problems below and solve it using a C# console application...

 Fizz Buzz